Home > Editorial > You are here > Learn all about recycled cashmere

 LA MAISON DE LA MAILLE THROW

 Boasting gorgeous alpaca wool throws, La Maison de la Maille nonetheless wanted to take its ecological innovation even further.
-This summer, it launched a throw available for preorder* made of 50% extremely high-quality recycled cashmere (the other half being merino wool).
+This summer, it launched a throw available made of 50% extremely high-quality recycled cashmere (the other half being merino wool).
 Created in black and beige in a double-sided knit featuring the brand’s monogram, this new creation consolidates – as if this were needed – the brand’s image of elegance.

 CARING FOR RECYCLED CASHMERE